 Since studying graphic design in the mid-nineties I’ve used my spare time to pursue a wide range of creative activities.
 These have included graphic design, illustration, animation, sculpture, installation, wood carving, painting murals, curating exhibitions, software and sample based music production and building automata.
 I still occasionally produce graphic design, illustration and mural work and have a separate website dedicated to my output in these areas (tfdesignandillustration.wordpress.com).

 Outside of my art practice I’ve worked for many years with people with learning disabilities and consider my approach in this area to be person-centred and rooted in the social model of disability.
 I have four years of experience working as a further education setting as a Personal Support Worker/Learning Assistant (12 years) and as a Lecturer (4 years).
 My Lecturer role involved teaching Art, Craft, Gardening, Basic Carpentry Skills and Money Skills to young people and adults with learning disabilities.
-Prior to, and overlapping my teaching role I have a further twelve years of experience employed as a Personal Support Worker/Learning Assistant within a further education setting.
+I currently work for a national charity and support older people with learning disabilities as they engage in craft and gardening activities.

 Selected projects, events and exhibitions